 - Dust particles, smoke, laptops age

 - Crash or physical damage

-Even the signs of motherboard failure mentioned above need to be looked into; there are some exceptions to be looked when checking for laptop motherboard damage and they include:
+Even the signs of motherboard failure mentioned above need to be looked into; there are some exceptions to be looked at when checking for laptop motherboard damage and they include:

 - The black screen could be an indication of a possible backlight problem.
-In-between the hinges there is a button which acts as an on/off switch for the laptop’s backlight.
-This buttons automatically get switched off when the lid is closed.
+In-between the hinges there is a button that acts as an on/off switch for the laptop’s backlight.
+These buttons automatically get switched off when the lid is closed.
 However, sometimes it gets stuck.
 Therefore first pull the laptop’s lid back and forth, if it is still the same then take a pin, find the switch and gently tap it.
 If even this doesn’t work, possible you need a laptop motherboard repair.

-- If your laptops get switched on for a few seconds and then dies out, it could be due to the battery being exhausted.
+- If your laptops get switched on for a few seconds and then die out, it could be due to the battery being exhausted.
 First connected to the power outlet and then switch it on.
 Also check for connection cables, if it still not works there could be two reasons.
 First, your adapter might have been damaged, get it checked.
 If that’s not the case, then the possible failure could indicate a laptop motherboard repair.